andrewgremlich/ai-freelance/SCRIPT.md

 I believe my experience in my freelance job isn't the only thing that have a say here.

+### Brain on LLM

 A research group at MIT wanted to find how students would perform when using an LLM and when not using an LLM on an essay.
 Students were separated into three different groups: able to use ChatGPT, able to use Google, and only write using their brain.
 Once the essays were written and submitted, the students were able to review their papers swapping tools.
 The students that used ChatGPT couldn't use ChatGPT, the people that used Google couldn't use Google, and the people that just used their brain could use ChatGPT.

 The group that only used an LLM in writing an essay demonstrated poor memory recall and less brain wave activity while writing and reviewig the essay.
 The group that did not write using an LLM but reviewed their work using an LLM showed higher memory recall and more brain activity.
 This study essentially found that group that defaulted to using the LLM performed worse than the group that didn't use an LLM.
 This does not mean that using an LLM makes you dumber, but rather in means that defaulting to an LLM first encourages you to not be invested in the work that you're doing.

 In the additional notes, graders found the LLM essays to be "soul-less".
 The essays also commonly used similar phrasing and structure patterns.

+> We believe that some of the most striking observations in our study stem from Session 4, where Brain-to-LLM participants showed higher neural connectivity than LLM Group's sessions 1, 2, 3 (network‑wide spike in alpha-, beta‑, theta‑, and delta-band directed connectivity).
+This suggests that rewriting an essay using AI tools (after prior AI-free writing) engaged more extensive brain network interactions.
+In contrast, the LLM-to-Brain group, being exposed to LLM use prior, demonstrated less coordinated neural effort in most bands, as well as bias in LLM specific vocabulary.
+Though scored high by both AI judge and human teachers, their essays stood out less in terms of the distance of NER/n-gram usage compared to other sessions in other groups.
+On the topic level, few topics deviated significantly and almost orthogonally (like HAPPINESS or PHILANTHROPY topics) in between LLM and Brain-only groups.

+> We found that the Brain-only group exhibited strong variability in how participants approached essay writing across most topics.
+In contrast, the LLM group produced statistically homogeneous essays within each topic, showing significantly less deviation compared to the other groups.
+The Search Engine group was likely, at least in part, influenced by the content that was promoted and optimized by a search engine (see Figure 90 below for PHILANTHROPY topic keywords), therefore, the keywords used to promote specific ideas within each topic were likely influenced more by the participants' own queries than by the prompts provided in the LLM group.

+> Participants in the LLM and Search Engine groups were more inclined to focus on the output of the tools they were using because of the added pressure of limited time (20 minutes).
+Most of them focused on reusing the tools' output, therefore staying focused on copying and pasting content, rather than incorporating their own original thoughts and editing those with their own perspectives and their own experiences.

+> The LLM undeniably reduced the friction involved in answering participants' questions compared to the Search Engine.
+However, this convenience came at a cognitive cost, diminishing users' inclination to critically evaluate the LLM's output or ”opinions” (probabilistic answers based on the training datasets).
+This highlights a concerning evolution of the 'echo chamber' effect: rather than disappearing, it has adapted to shape user exposure through algorithmically curated content.
+What is ranked as “top” is ultimately influenced by the priorities of the LLM's shareholders [123, 125].
+Only a few participants in the interviews mentioned that they did not follow the “thinking” [124] aspect of the LLMs and pursued their line of ideation and thinking.
+Regarding ethical considerations, participants who were in the Brain-only group reported higher satisfaction and demonstrated higher brain connectivity, compared to other groups.
+Essays written with the help of LLM carried a lesser significance or value to the participants (impaired ownership, Figure 8), as they spent less time on writing (Figure 33), and mostly failed to provide a quote from theis essays (Session 1, Figure 6, Figure 7).

 https://www.brainonllm.com/